-Finally, Fig. 4d shows that $q{mp}+q{cu}$ presents its maximum at 900 hPa, i.e. below the local maximum of non-conserved PV at 850 hPa (Fig. 4c).
-Figure 7a shows that $q{mp}+q{cu}$ acts indeed as a significant source of PV at 900 hPa.
-However, the positive values of $q{mp}+q{cu}$ are spread along a southwest-to-northeast direction, i.e. they follow the frontal structure of the cyclones where convection is favoured.
-Comparing this spread of positive values of $q{mp}+q{cu}$ to the narrowly concentrated positive values for all non-conserved PV tracers in Fig. 5c, it is rather evident that other PV tracers act as sinks of PV, tending to counterbalance the PV sources due to latent heat, especially along the cyclone fronts.
+Regarding the vertical level of latent heat contribution to cyclone dynamics, Fig. 4d shows that $q{\rm mp} + q{\rm cu}$ presents its maximum at 900 hPa, i.e. below the local maximum of non-conserved PV at 850 hPa (Fig. 4c).
+Figure 7a shows that $q{\rm mp} + q{\rm cu}$ acts indeed as a significant source of PV at 900 hPa.
+However, the positive values of $q{\rm mp} + q{\rm cu}$ are spread along a southwest-tonortheast direction; i.e. they follow the frontal structure of the cyclones where convection is favoured.
+Comparing this spread of positive values of $q{\rm mp} + q{\rm cu}$ to the narrowly concentrated positive values for all nonconserved PV tracers in Fig. 5d, it is rather evident that other PV tracers act as sinks of PV, tending to counterbalance the PV sources due to latent heat, especially along the cyclone fronts.
+It is noteworthy that although frontal structures are evident in Figs. 3 and 7, their exact location, intensity and vertical PV profile are case dependent.
+As a result, latent-heating-produced PV maxima along the cold fronts and their associated PV tendencies right below and above these maxima (Lackmann, 2002) will be to some extent inconsistent between the cyclones.
+This will affect values in the composite averages of Fig. 7a.
+Such inconsistencies are also expected in composite averages of other PV tracers close to the surface (e.g. Fig. 7c and e), where PV is typically negative in the cold sector, due to small or negative static stability, and positive in the warm sector (Vannière et al., 2016).